Learning Signed Hyper Surfaces for Oriented Point Cloud Normal Estimation: Experiments

 \textbf{(d) Point Sampling}.
 In the shape encoding, we obtain a global point set ${\boldsymbol P}_q$ by a probability-based sampling strategy as in Eq.~\eqref{eq:sample}, which includes density gradient term and random sample term.
 The point set ${\boldsymbol P}_q$ includes $N_{\boldsymbol P} \!=\!
 1200$ points, and the ratio of randomly sampled points is $\zeta \!=\!
-1/1.5$.
-(1) We only adopt one of the two terms in Eq.~\eqref{eq:sample} for point sampling, \eg, `w/o density gradient' means all points are randomly sampled.
-(2) The ratio $\zeta$ is changed to $1/2$ and $1/3$.
-(3) The number $N_{\boldsymbol P}$ is set to $1100$ and $1300$.
+1/1.5$. (i) We only adopt one of the two terms in Eq.~\eqref{eq:sample} for point sampling, \eg, "w/o density gradient" means all points are randomly sampled and "w/o random sample" means all points are sampled by the density gradient. (ii) The ratio $\zeta$ is changed to $1/2$ and $1/3$. (iii) The number of points $N_{\boldsymbol P}$ is set to $1100$ and $1300$.

 From Table~\ref{tab:ablation}, we can conclude that both patch encoding and shape encoding are vital for learning accurate oriented and unoriented normals in our pipeline.
 The adoption of the weight $w$ and the attention-weighted normal prediction module $\mathcal{H}$ effectively improves the algorithm's performance.
-Compared to directly predicting the oriented normal $\vec{\mathbf{n}}_q$, solving it separately by learning signed hyper surface is significantly better.
+Compared to directly predicting the oriented normal $\vec{\mathbf{n}}_q$, solving it separately (normal and its sign) by learning signed hyper surfaces is significantly better.
+The constraints on neighboring point normal help the network model fully explore the local and global geometry of point cloud patches, and ensure the local normal consistency, especially in oriented normal estimation.
 The combination of the density gradient term and the random sample term in sampling can produce better results than either one alone.
 The proportion and number of points in the sampling of shape encoding have a significant positive effect on oriented normals, but very little on unoriented normals.